Looking for a quote for your auto insurance?

 What is loss of use coverage?

 MPI has an extension product called loss of use coverage which provides you with money towards a rental vehicle.
 You have coverage if your vehicle is stolen or accidentally damaged.
 It will also pay for reasonable costs of other transportation no matter who is at fault.
-There are two levels for vehicles:
+There are three levels for vehicles:

 - Will provide you $39.02 per day to a total of $1,170.60 (30 days) taxes included